Impact of Antibiotics on the Intestinal Microbiome

 In veterinary medicine, practitioners are routinely presented with acute and chronic cases of diarrhea.
 In chronic cases, food trials using a hydrolyzed protein source are generally initiated, however, it is not uncommon to administer antibiotics to treat an underlying intestinal dysbiosis.
 Intestinal dysbiosis is defined as alterations in the normal composition of the microbiome.
 Antibiotics are often used to treat diarrhea to target causative bacterial pathogens, such as Clostridium perfringens and Giardia.

-While these drugs can provide resolution to the clinical signs associated with diarrhea, it raises the question of how short and long-term use of antimicrobials affect the intestinal microbiome.
+While these drugs can provide resolution to the clinical signs associated with diarrhea, it raises the question of how short and long-term use of antimicrobials affects the intestinal microbiome.
 It also raises the question of how important bacteria pertinent to microbiome health are impacted by cases of gastroenteritis and colitis.
 Metronidazole and tylosin are antibiotics commonly prescribed in cases of acute and chronic diarrhea.

 New Clinical Research on Antibiotics and the Microbiome in Pets

-Certain gut bacteria are known to be important to canine intestinal health were shown to have decreased due to antibiotic usage.
-This reduction in key bacteria did not fully resolve 4 weeks after discontinuation of metronidazole.
+Certain gut bacteria are known to be important to canine intestinal health and were shown to have decreased due to antibiotic usage.
+This reduction in key bacteria did not fully resolve 4 weeks after the discontinuation of metronidazole.
 The canines fed the hydrolyzed protein diet alone did not experience any damage to the microbiome.
 (Pilla, et al. 2020)

 A similar study evaluated the impact of the antibiotic tylosin on the intestinal microbiome of healthy dogs.
 The study concluded that dogs that received tylosin, experienced fecal dysbiosis, which did not consistently resolve after tylosin cessation.
 They also determined that the bile acid metabolism in the intestinal tract was altered secondary to antibiotic administration.
 Bile acids play an important role in maintaining the microbiome.
 (Manchester, et al. 2019)